Fiskless/Bitly/README.md

 Count clicks of your bitlink is 2
 ```

-There is an easier way to run the script, it is possible to input link as an argument:
+There is an easier way to run the script, it is possible to use the entered link as an argument:

 ```
 $ python main.py https://yandex.ru/